- Chief's Message

 Chief of Police

-Highway Patrol in 1982.
-Stationed initially in Sumter, he worked in the Midlands throughout his career, serving
+South Carolina Highway Patrol in 1982.
+He worked in the Midlands throughout his career, achieving

-to Colonel of the Highway Patrol in 2003.
-During his tenure as Colonel, he was instrumental in the development of
+the rank of Colonel in 2003.
+During his tenure as Colonel he was pivotal in implementing several

-intelligence-led policing.
-Chief Roark is a graduate of St. Leo University, the South Carolina Executive Institute,
+Chief Roark is a graduate of St. Leo University, the South Carolina Executive Institute, and the FBI

 Contact - Chief Russell F. Roark III